-Thomas is the NZ expert for custom-fitting Ultimate Ears In-ear Monitors, so when you talk with him, you know you are talking with the best.
+Thomas is the New Zealand expert for custom Ultimate Ears In-ear Monitors, so when you talk with him, you know you are talking with the best.

 In-ear Monitor AccessoriesTo further enhance the sound you experience in the studio, we provide a range of In-ear Monitor accessories to complement the solution for monitoring and delivering your ultimate sound to your ears.